sematic-ai/sematic/docs/deploy.md

 ## Upgrading your deployments

-Eventually, you will want to access the latest features Sematic has To offer!
+Eventually, you will want to access the latest features Sematic has to offer!
 Sematic essentially has two components to upgrade:
 - the server itself
 - the python library used by clients to define and launch jobs